webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 # Enabling Public Collections Gallery

+The public collections gallery provides a page that lists all public collections in one place.

-The following walkthrough provides steps-by-step instructions for enabling the Public Collections Gallery for your organization.
+You can take the following steps to enable the Public Collections Gallery for your organization.
 (This feature is available in Browsertrix 1.14 and later).

 1. Log in to your Browsertrix account